Senior Principal Technical Advisor and Cluster Lead for Vector Borne Diseases

-Allan Were is MSH’s Practice Area Lead for Vector-borne Diseases.
+Allan Were is MSH’s Senior Principal Technical Advisor and Cluster Lead for Vector Borne Diseases.
 He brings 22 years of experience in vector control management, private sector health, capacity building, technical assistance, marketing, and branding.

 Prior to joining MSH, Were was Abt Associates’ Director of Vector Control for the USAID-funded PMI VectorLink Project, where led the planning and implementation of vector control activities in 27 countries.